lkesteloot/unsong/unsong.md

 He was in the right part of my brain now.
 I could feel it.

 ROS-AILE-KAPHILUTON, he pulled from me, as if with tweezers.
 MIRAKOI-KALANIEMI-TSHANA.
 Something instinctual in me doubled down like a bear trap, but he gave it no heed.
-KAI-KAI-EPHSANDER…
+KAI-KAI-EPHSANDER...

 A second time I broke away from him.
 This time I ran.
 I ran to the edge of the ball court, only to find that the staircase up the pyramid was shifting places, like the winding of a snake, moving too fast for me to get a foothold on it.